Session 2

 European Union Oil Sources

-25% of EU oil importations come from countries that passed their oil peak, 29% where the peak is anticipated by 2025 and 11% where the situation is at risk.
+25% of EU oil importations come from countries that have passed their oil peak, 29% where the peak is anticipated by 2025 and 11% where the situation is at risk.

-Dependence towards Non-democratic Leaders
+Dependence on Non-democratic Leaders

 France and the European Union are highly depending on countries with non-democratic leaders or experiencing major instabilities:

-Russia 28%, Kazakhstan 8%, Irak 7%, Libya 6%, Azerbaijan 4%, etc. NB: Russia is the 1st exporter of oil to the European Union.
+Russia 28%, Kazakhstan 8%, Iraq 7%, Libya 6%, Azerbaijan 4%, etc. NB: Russia is the 1st exporter of oil to the European Union.

 Climate Change is now, Human Responsibility is certain